 Sure, your data may be stored safely offsite.
 But when a disaster occurs, how long will it take to restore and access that data?

 Speed to recovery is critical — and failing to plan for recovery time can result in huge costs to your business.
-Classify your applications based on how long the business can stomach to go without them to prioritize mission-critical data.
+Classify your applications based on how long the business can go without them to prioritize mission-critical data.

 We often talk to IT staff that believe backing up their hard drive or taking server snapshots is enough to safeguard their data.